zeropaper/dupachain/README.md

 The gateway app has a `npm` script to run evaluations based on the [default.evalsconfig.yml file](./apps/gateway/default.evalsconfig.yml) in the app directory.

-You can run the script with `pnpm eval` from the app directory (`app/gateway`) or from the root directory with `pnpm -C apps/gateway eval`.
+You can run the script with `pnpm eval`.

 ## Work in progress